viamrobotics/docs/docs/components/arm/_index.md

 # SME: Peter L
 ---

-The _arm_ component represents a robotic arm consisting of a serial chain of joints and links, with a fixed end and an end effector end.
+If you have a physical robotic arm, consisting of a serial chain of joints and links, with a fixed end and an end effector end, use an _arm_ component.
-Joints may rotate, translate, or both, while a link is a rigid connector between joints.

-In simple terms, an _arm_ has two ends: one fixed in place, and one with a device you can position.
+Typically, arms have two ends: one fixed in place, and one with a device you can position.
 When operating an arm you can place the its end effector at arbitrary cartesian positions relative to the base of the arm.

 When controlling an arm component, the following features are available: